 // Create an array of tags assigned to customer Tag[] tags = new Tag[2]; tags[0] = new Tag("East Coast Customers"); tags[1] = new Tag("VIP Customers"); // Setting the tag property of the cacheItem cacheItem.Tags = tags; cache.Add(customerKey, cacheItem); // CacheItem added successfully |

-Similarly, you can query an item having a specific tag keyword $Tag$.
+Similarly, you can query an item having a specific tag using the keyword $Tag$.
 The SQL query in the example below returns every item linked to the tag VIP Customers.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 |